CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

     ```

 ### Task 4: Run a script to create the containers and the workload

+In this task, you will run a script to create and monitor a workload using your Azure Cosmos DB account.
+The script will set up three containers, load data, and simulate multiple user applications querying the database with SQL queries.
+This will help you monitor usage and performance metrics in Azure Cosmos DB.

 We're now ready to run a workload to monitor its usage of the Azure Cosmos DB Account.
 The script we'll be running, behind the scenes.
 This script will create three containers and load some data into those containers.
 The script will then run some SQL queries randomly to emulate multiple user applications hitting the Azure Cosmos DB account.